MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsIPPhonePolicy.md

 ## OUTPUTS

 ### System.Object
-By default, the Grant-CsIPPhonePolicy cmdlet returns no objects or values.
+By default, the Set-CsIPPhonePolicy cmdlet returns no objects or values.
 However, if you include the PassThru parameter, the cmdlet will return instances of the Microsoft.Rtc.Management.ADConnect.Schema.OCSUserOrAppContact object.

 ## NOTES